Apurimac (album)

 Apurimac is an album by the German Andean new age band Cusco.
 Though their sound has certainly matured over the years, this was the breakout album by the band, garnering their first major international success with its release on the Higher Octave music label.

-The album was originally written in 1984 and released to select markets in 1985, but it was not until 1988 that the project was finally released worldwide via the new signing with Higher Octave.
-This album would become the first album in a trilogy, with the second and third installments being released in 1994 and 1997.
-Despite the name of the band implying an ancient South American sound, this was the first album that focused specifically on bringing together native Incan instrumentation with traditional European rock music structures (synthesized pan flute sounds, which previously were used only sporadically, are brought to the forefront here).
+The album was originally written in 1984 and released in select markets in 1985, but it was not until 1988 that the project was finally released worldwide via the new signing with Higher Octave.
+This album would become the first in a trilogy, with the second and third installments released in 1994 and 1997.
+Despite the band's name implying an ancient South American sound, this was the first album that specifically focused on blending native Incan instrumentation with traditional European rock music structures (synthesized pan flute sounds, which previously were used only sporadically, are brought to the forefront here).

 Inca Dance is used as the closing theme of the radio show Coast to Coast AM, and other tracks have been used as bumper music for the same show.
 Several songs from the album, including Inca Dance and Flute Battle, have been used as background music at the Epcot theme park at Walt Disney World Resort.
+The opening theme of the aforementioned song is also copied note-for-note from a pan flute player in Werner Herzog's 1972 film, Aguirre, The Wrath of God.
 In addition, Tupac Amaru still receives radio play in certain markets today.